Responsibilities of a homesitter

 - Always embodying the Homesitters values: total quality control, integrity, accountability, discretion and honesty

 Homesitters are provided with an instruction manual on joining us, which explains all of their duties and responsibilities.
 Before you decide to take on an assignment, you’ll be provided with a full brief so that you know what it entails.
-You will usually have a preliminary meeting with the client, and your homesitters administrator will be in touch at every stage of the booking, as well as during your stay.
+You will usually have a preliminary meeting with the client, and our administrators will be in touch at every stage of the booking, as well as during your stay.
 Before leaving home, the client will also complete a detailed checklist to ensure that homesitter's always have a clear understanding of what is required.